Dwarvesforge/thorin/doc/src/functions/paths/t_root_path.md

 # t_root_path

-Return the root website url depending on the `paths.DOCUMENT_ROOT` config
+Return the root website url depending on the `paths.document_root` config